The Thirteen Trees

 The children are standing inside the still living tree.
 It was said to have sheltered King John under its branches around the year 1200.

-Sadly the tree burnt beyond saving in 1989, but its blackened stump can still be seen.
+Sadly the tree burnt beyond saving in 1989, but its blackened stump can still be seen - as can a young one, now well grown, taken as a sapling from the original giant.
 (Click sign to enlarge)

 Artist - Cecily Mary Barker